 Now it's time to add the paint.
 So I've already opened the file called paint zero one dot PNG.
-Get the move tool and in the tool options, make sure auto select layer is unchecked.
-On the document while holding down the shift key, click and drag the paint zero one file onto your base copy document.
-And then in the layers panel, drag the paint layer below the type layer.
+Get the move tool and in the tool options make sure auto select layer is unchecked.
+Then on the document while holding down the shift key, click and drag the paint zero one file onto your base copy document and then let go.
+Then in the layers panel, drag the paint layer below the type layer.
 Now press control T in windows or command T on a Mac to get the transform options.
+And at this point you may need to resize your documents smaller so that you can see the transform handles.
+So to do that, press control zero in windows or command zero on a Mac.

-On the document, while holding down the alt key in windows or the option key on a Mac, click and drag from a corner handle to make the paint layer smaller.
-I'm going to size it down until the transform box handles on the left and right side fit to the document edges.
-And then click the checkmark to commit.
+Now on the document while holding down the alt key in windows or the option key on a Mac, click and drag from a corner handle to make the paint layer smaller.
+I'm going to size it down until the transform box fits to the document edges and then you can click the checkmark to commit.
+Now you may need to resize your document back up to size by pressing control plus in windows or command plus on a Mac a few times.

-Once your paint layer is positioned how you want it, in the layers panel, click on the background layer and drag it to the trash.
+Once your paint layer is positioned how you want it in the layers panel, click on the background layer and drag it to the trash.
+Now in the menu bar, choose image trim and in the dialog box, set the based on to transparent pixels and set the trim away to all four options of top, bottom left and right and then click okay.
 Now in the menu bar, choose file, save as, and save this file with a unique name as a dot PNG file type in the same folder as the base dot PSD file.
-This will create a flat, transparent version of this mask for you to use on your projects.
-I recommend giving the flat version a unique name that uses the word that you used in the mask.
-For example, I'm naming this flat PNG file nature letter mask dot PNG.
-Now don't close this file just yet.
+This will create a flat transparent version of this mask for you to use on your projects.
+I recommend giving the flat version, a unique name that uses the word that you used in the mask.
+For example, I'm going to name this flat PNG file, nature letter mask dot PNG.
+But don't close this file just yet.
 I also recommend saving this file as a PSD layered file.
-There may be times that you want to make the paint a different color from the type, and you may also want to change the word you used, which is something you can't do with the PNG file.
-So in the menu bar, choose file, save as, and save this file as a PSD file for future customization.
-I'm going to save it as artistic letter mask paint V1 which stands for version one dot.
-PSD.
+There may be times that you want to make the paint a different color from the type and you may also want to change the word you used, which is something you can't do with a PNG file.
+So in the menu bar, choose file, save as and save this file as a PSD file for future customization.
+I'm going to save it as artistic letter mask paint V1 which stands for variation one dot PSD.